 Here are a few of the best places that offer budget food prices in Hawaii

 - Safeway – this grocery store chain is found on all of Hawaii’s main islands.
 It’s well-stocked and offers lots of inexpensive grocery items.
 You’ll need a Safeway Club Card to get the best deals in the store.
 To sign up for one, all you have to do is provide your telephone number.
-It’s super easy.
+It’s super easy and worth it.

-- Foodland – this is another budget grocery store with general groceries, including produce, and Hawaiin specialty food items.
+- Foodland – this is another budget grocery store with general groceries and Hawaiin specialty food items.